Religion in Guatemala: Others

 There are also small communities of Buddhists at around 9,000 to 12,000, Jews estimated between 1,200 and 2,000, Muslims at 1,200 and members of other faiths.
 Nearly 20,000 Baháʼí people and more than 300,000 Spiritualists practitioners, most of them double affiliated or syncretic.
 Around 40,000 to 100,000 persons are full believers in Mayan religion without syncretism.

 Irreligion

 Irreligion refers to people with no religious affiliation, atheists and agnostics.
-According to different estimations, the total amount of non-religious people in Guatemala is about more than 10% of the population.
-In a 2001 estimation, they were 12.7%, which changed to 11% by 2015 and 42% being Protestant up from 30% since 14 years ago.
+According to different estimations, the total number of non-religious people in Guatemala is more than 10% of the population.
+In 2001 they represented 13% or 17% (CBN Poll's/Department of Health & Survey) which changed to 11% by 2016 and 42% being Protestant up from 30% since 14 years ago.
 Today, Pew Research Center only estimates that less than 5% of the country is irreligious, but they found that nearly 16% of Guatemalans were non-religious in 1999.